 The following Java to

 native compilers were used to compile and run the benchmark:

 (version 1.1.1), a graphical front-end for the Gnu Java compiler

 benchmark JAR file into a Windows 32-bit executable.

-Assertions were disabled, by default.
+Assertions were disabled,

 Using the JavaNativeCompiler, I ran into a number of problems: